Daniel’s Story (15/3/91 – 8/7/13)

 Daniel’s other commitments which were close to his heart, included promoting the awareness of Canteen, Camp Quality and the Make-a-Wish Foundation.
 He also completed his Duke of Edinburgh Award in all three levels of Bronze, Silver and Gold, having only just completed his Gold before he was hospitalised for the final time.

 Daniel was also the fortunate recipient of a wish from the Make-a-Wish Foundation.
 He was so grateful to receive his wish that he offered to help promote the organisation.
 He was asked to be guest of honour at a trivia fundraising night where he spoke to the audience about the wish that he was granted.
 As a result, he was asked to be a ‘Young Ambassador’ for Make-a-Wish.
 It was a great honour for him as there were only 20 Young Ambassadors around Australia, chosen from the hundreds of wish recipients.
-He was also guest speaker at many fund-raising events held by companies such as P&O, Franklins, Sass & Bide and 2evolve.
+He was also a guest speaker at many fund-raising events held by companies such as P&O, Franklins, Sass & Bide and 2evolve.

 This was Daniel’s wish.
 “When I found out about Make-A-Wish, I knew straight away what I would ask for.
 I am a keen football fan and follow Liverpool F.C.
 My wish was to go to England to see Liverpool play football at their home ground, Anfield.
 My wish was granted and I will never forget the feeling of sitting in the stadium, watching the game and just listening to the crowd roaring.
 It was a truly amazing experience.
 A trip of a lifetime, made even more special by sharing it with my family.”